 “It’s in our DNA to seek approval from our peers, to want to belong in a group, and to ‘follow the pack.’”
 We have always done this, but living our lives online through phones and other devices accentuates the role of social proof ten-fold.
 Traditionally, Tripadvisor has been the holy grail of hotel reviews, but there’s another Big Man On Campus comin’ through: Google!
 Let’s take a deeper dive into Google reviews and how they’ve quietly, yet steadily, become as important as Tripadvisor reviews, and impossible to ignore.

 Why do I need to pay attention to Google reviews?

 We’re well aware of the powerhouse that is Google, and how the search engine has leaked its way into so many aspects of our lives and businesses.
 We bet a nice chunk of your monthly budget goes towards Google Ads for example, and for good reason.
 Since 2015, Google has seen the most dramatic increase in the quantity of reviews compared to other online review platforms, and it’s the fastest growing at the minute.
 Google reviews are fully integrated with maps and search, too.

-As it’s, by far, the most used and trusted search engine currently, (its 2018 EU market share in search was 92.08%… #powerhouse), not only does its legitimacy mean people will tend to trust the reviews, it also means people are physically seeing the star rating and review appear before them when they Google search your property.
-When they Google your hotel, they get served with your pretty little ‘Google My Business’ (GMB) box (which Google have been adding features to like there’s no tomorrow) containing: your hotel’s location, hours, phone number, reviews, website, rates and option to book.
-This is why it’s so important to have correct info and flawless imagery up that represents your property in the right way.
+As it’s by far the most used and trusted search engine currently, (its 2018 EU market share in search was 92.08%… #powerhouse), not only does its legitimacy make people trust the reviews, it also means people are physically seeing the star rating and review appear before them when they Google search your property.
+When someone Googles your hotel, they get served with your pretty little ‘Google My Business’ (GMB) box (which Google have been adding features to like there’s no tomorrow) containing: your hotel’s location, hours, phone number, reviews, website, rates and option to book.
+This is why it’s so important to have correct info and flawless imagery that represents your property in the right way.
 First impressions are key.